kemitchell/blockchain-commons-patron-agreement/terms.md

     - _Embodiments_ of _New Intellectual Property_
     -
 - **Personal Information** means all information subject to laws governing collection, storage, use, transfer, and processing of data about individuals, or implicating personal privacy, broadly understood, about individuals who interact with a party, its products, or its services. _Personal Information_ is _Personal Information_ no matter how it is stored and whether or not it is attributable to specific individuals by name or other identifier, aggregated, or anonymized.

-- Information is **Publicly Available** in all of these situations:

-    - The information became publicly known for some reason other than breach of this agreement.

-    - The party disclosing the information has made the same information available to others without obligations to keep it confidential.

-    - The party receiving the information received the same information from someone else before, and did not know then that the person providing the information was breaking a confidentiality obligation to the other party.
-The party receiving the information must show this is the case with documents created before it disclosed the information.

-    - The party receiving the information developed the same information, without any help from the party disclosing the information or using any of its _Secrets_, before receiving it from the other party.
-The party receiving the information must show this is the case with documents created when it independently developed the information.

-  Information is not _Publicly Available_ just because it synthesizes other information that is _Publicly Available_.

-- **Software** means computer code and software configuration, whether in source, script, or compiled form, for any software or hardware platform, and stored in any format.

-- _Software_ **Utilizes** another work when it explicitly depends on, installs, configures, invokes, or links to the other work, directly or indirectly.